Easter Weekend 7th April – 9th April 2023

 Entry Classes:

-2.5hp Dinghy Class: Hull: Can be either production built or unique built, mono hull only, 3.5 -1 aspect ratio maximum, minimum length 10ft, height of sides 375mm minimum, open top hull, oars & rowlocks fitted, minimum weight for 10ft 45kg, minimum weight for 12ft 55kg
+2.5hp Dinghy Stock Class: Hull: Can be either production built or unique built, mono hull only, 3.5 -1 aspect ratio maximum, minimum length 10ft, height of sides 375mm minimum, open top hull, oars & rowlocks fitted, minimum weight for 10ft 45kg, minimum weight for 12ft 55kg

 Engine: standard classic 64cc engine, no modifications, direct tiller steering, jacking plate allowed, cavitation plate allowed, prop modification allowed using seagull props.